liorocks/Laravel-KA/README.md

 ## Installation

-1. Open terminal and run the following commands from the root directory of your Laravel application:
+Open terminal and run the following command from the root directory of your Laravel application:

 ```
 $ git clone git@github.com:Landish/Laravel-KA.git resources/lang/ka
 ```

-2. Open `/config/app.php` file, replace `locale` key from `en` to `ka` and you're ready to go.
+Open `/config/app.php` file, replace `locale` key from `en` to `ka` and you're ready to go.

 ```php
 'locale' => 'ka',